-Doctor Robyn Dwyer, Doctor Peter Higgs
+Doctor Robyn Dwyer, Associate Professor Peter Higgs

 Information about the different groups and sub-groups within the drug using community in Victoria is not currently available.
 Harm Reduction Victoria (HRV) believes that this sort of information would enhance health promotion efforts and inform the development of targeted interventions for specific groups of people who use and inject illicit drugs.